documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 The contracts that appear in this part are only those that already have some cluster integrated with the Mangue.io, in the sequence of this document the description of how to integrate and/or create a cluster in the application.
 On the selection occasion, the cluster that the platform is communicating with is changed and the information on the screen is updated for this new context.

-The moment the user selects the cluster and namespace, the values on the Overview screen are changed with the specific data of the user’s selection.
+The moment the user selects the cluster and namespace, the values on the Overview screen are changed with the specific data of the user's selection.

 ====

 Home screen
 ===========

-The Overview home screen displays some graphs referring to the consumption values of computing resources specific to the user’s selection, the details of the graphs follow below:
+The Overview home screen displays some graphs referring to the consumption values of computing resources specific to the user's selection, the details of the graphs follow below:

 Cluster Monthly Price Graph